Skip to content

 Developing an Employee Listening Strategy

-Your first step must be to define the goals, outcomes, and KPIs of your listening strategy.
-Think about your organization's most significant business objectives and consider how your listening program can support, or even accelerate them.
-Determine measurable targets and key performance indicators (KPIs) to assess your listening strategy's success.
+• Define the Business and Talent Priorities: Your first step must be to define the goals, outcomes, and key performance indicators (KPIs) of your listening strategy.
+Think about your organization's most significant business objectives and consider how your listening program can support or even accelerate them.

-• Insights and Integration: Plan to integrate data from each listening program with other core business data (such as revenue performance, customer satisfaction, or employee attrition rates) to inform decision-making and boost business outcomes.
+• Insights and Integration: Plan to integrate data from each listening event for a more comprehensive view across the employee lifecycle.
+Integrate the listening data with other core business data (such as performance metrics, customer satisfaction, or employee attrition rates) to inform decision-making and boost business outcomes.

-Once designed and implemented, your listening strategy remains a work in progress, subject to continuous improvement and evolution.
-Continually refine your listening strategy, ensuring it retains the agility to adapt to new organizational needs and challenges.
-You will also want to merchandise the outcomes and return on investment (ROI) of your listening strategy, ensuring that success stories and business impact (e.g., improved retention, increased performance, etc.) are communicated to all the appropriate stakeholders in your organization.
+• Agility and Continuous Improvement: Once designed and implemented, your listening strategy remains a work in progress, subject to continuous improvement and evolution.
+Continually evaluate your listening strategy’s performance relative to your originally defined goals and be open to refining it, ensuring it retains the agility to adapt to new organizational needs and challenges.

 Define Your Business Goals, Outcomes, and KPIs

 Defining the purpose of your listening strategy begins with identifying the most critical business challenges your leaders face.
 Aligning your listening strategy with your organization's strategic business and talent priorities is crucial for addressing these challenges effectively.
-Employee listening is no longer just about measuring engagement; it can provide key insights to inform a wide variety of critical decisions and improvements.
+Employee listening is no longer just about measuring engagement or culture; it can provide key insights to inform a wide variety of critical decisions, business priorities, and emerging challenges.

-According to our research, some of the most common business challenges leaders hope to address include employee performance, well-being, attrition, safety, and diversity, equity, inclusion, and belonging (DEIB).
+According to our research, some of the most common business challenges organizations are focusing their listening programs to address include: employee engagement, manager effectiveness, employee retention, diversity, equity, inclusion, and belonging (DEIB), and transformation and change.
 By focusing on these areas, your listening strategy can directly support your organization's efforts to address its most pressing concerns.

 Involving leaders early in the process is essential for understanding their needs and the insights they require.
 Stakeholder interviews can serve as a valuable tool to align goals, inform strategic program design, provide context for analysis, and gain executive buy-in and support.
 These interviews help ensure that the questions asked in surveys or other listening events directly connect to the organization's business and people strategy.
 By investing time to ask these questions and give leaders a voice, you can better understand what they truly want from your listening program.